elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Support to configure falco alerts for slack and alertmanager.
 - Falcosidekick for handling falco outputs.
 - EIP for control plane on Exoscale
-- Exoscale: support HA control plane
+- Support for HA control plane on Exoscale and Safespring
 - End-user roles for Kibana are now created automatically during deployment.

 ### Fixed